tarruka/weatherApp/README.md

     - Dark theme for nighttime
     - Dynamic shadows and more.

+- More Information: The world map allows users to search for weather information anywhere in the world.

 - Interactive Animations: Engage with the app through smooth animations that enhance user interaction.

 - Weather Detail: It's possible to access detailed weather information for each location by simply clicking on it.
 This feature provides in-depth weather details.